 Along the borders and around nuclear sites, TELERAD also has 9 meteorological measuring instruments (wind speed and direction) installed on 10 m masts.
-There are also 4 additional 30 m meteorological masts located near the nuclear sites (wind speed and direction, pluviometry, sunshine) - photograph on the left.
+There are also 4 additional 30 m meteorological masts located near the nuclear sites (wind speed and direction, pluviometry, photograph on the left.

-These data are essential to detect quickly the origin of any foreign source of radioactivity and, depending on the wind speed and direction, to forecast what regions may be overflown by a radioactive cloud and at what time this will happen.
+These data are essential to detect quickly the foreign source of radioactivity and. the wind speed and direction, to forecast may be over-flown by a radioactive cloud time this will happen.

-Finally, the TELERAD network is supplemented by a set of 24 mobile stations for the measurement of ambient gamma radioactivity.
-These stations can be installed in places to be subjected to more detailed examination.
+Finally, the TELERAD network is by a set of 24 mobile stations for the of ambient gamma radioactivity.
+These be installed in places to be subjected to more examination.